16 Library introduction [library]

 Subclause [requirements] specifies requirements that apply to the entire C++ standard library.

-[support] through [thread] and [depr] specify the requirements of individual entities within the library.
+[support] through [exec] and [depr] specify the requirements of individual entities within the library.

 Requirements specified in terms of interactions between threads do not apply to programs having only a single thread of execution.